nteetor/yonder/docs/content/navpane.md

 title: Navigation panes
 description: |-
   These functions pair with [navInput()].
 Use `navContent()` and `navPane()` to create the pane layout.
-To show a new pane use `showPane()` in the server function. `showPane()` will also hide the previously active pane.
-You can also hide an active pane with `hidePane()`. `hidePane()` is useful when you do not have a new pane to show, but want to hide the current active pane.
+To show a new pane use `showNavPane()` from within an observer. `showNavPane()` will also hide a previously active pane.
+If needed you can hide an active pane with `hideNavPane()`. `hideNavPane()` is useful when you do not have a new pane to show, but want to hide the current active pane.
 parameters:
 - name: '...'
   description: |-
-    For **navContent**, any number of nav panes or named arguments passed as HTML attributes to the parent element.
+    For **navContent**, any number of nav panes passed as child elements to the nav parent element or named arguments passed as HTML attributes to the parent element.

-      For **navPane**, named attributes passed as HTML elements to the parent element.
+      For **navPane**, any number of unnamed arguments passed as tag elements to the parent element or named arguments passed as HTML elements to the parent element.
 - name: id
   description: A character string specifying the id of the nav pane.
 - name: fade
   description: |-
     One of `TRUE` or `FALSE` specifying if the pane fades in when shown and fades out when hidden, defaults to `TRUE`.
-inheritParams: collapsiblePane
+inheritParams: collapsePane
 sections:
 - title: App with pills
   body: |-